rcastrucci/jsoncrypt/README.md

 print(decrypted_string)
 print(type(decrypted_string))

-# IS POSSIBLE TO ENCRYPT A DICTONARY AND SAVE IN A FILE
+# IS POSSIBLE TO ENCRYPT A DICTONARY AND SAVE AS A FILE
-**IT WILL RETURN A BOOLEAN TRUE IF WAS SUCCESSFULL SAVED OR BOOLEAN FALSE IF FAILED IF FILE EXISTS AS DEFAULT IT WILL RETURN FALSE BUT IS POSSIBLE TO ALLOW OVERWRITE JUST SET overwrite=True** mydict = {"Name": "GRC Algoritmos", "File": "Saved"}
+**IT WILL RETURN A BOOLEAN TRUE IF WAS SUCCESSFULL SAVED OR BOOLEAN FALSE IF FAILED IF FILE EXISTS AS DEFAULT IT WILL RETURN FALSE BUT IS POSSIBLE TO ALLOW "OVERWRITE" JUST SET overwrite=True** mydict = {"Name": "GRC Algoritmos", "File": "Saved"}
 if Encrypt.dictionary(mydict, save_file=True, filename="grc.json", overwrite=True):
     print("Successfully saved!")
 else:
     print("Not possible to save")

 # OPTIONS TO ENCRYPT AND DECRYPT A JSON FILE
 **save_file="Boolean"**  -> Saves the result into the same file